Jim00000/Langrisser-I-And-II-Cheat-Table/README.md

 ## Note
 - (*1) You need to consume your fund to activate this cheat to get the pointer of the fund (e.g. buy/sell something, hire the Mercenaries, etc.)
 - (*2) You need to turn it off before you end your turn.
 Otherwise, this game will be stuck until this cheat is deactivated
-- (*3) Instant win while you end you turn because there are no enemies on the map 😆
+- (*3) Instant win while you end you turn because there are no enemies on the map 😆.
+To make this cheat work, activate this cheat before you enter any scenarios

 # License
 MIT License